 Presented by the library’s Special Collections staff and members of the Ranger Chapter of Daughters of the American Revolution (DAR), these events are free, open to the public, and appropriate for all levels of interest and experience.
 All levels will learn something new!

-Thursday August 20 | 6 – 8 PM
+Thursday January 20 | 6 – 8 PM

-Stay tuned for future workshops in the series!
 Questions?
 Contact Nicole Luongo Cloutier.